regen-network/regen-ledger/docs/tutorials/user/credit-class-project-batch-management.md

 curl -X POST -d '<json-ld>' https://api.registry.regen.network/iri-gen
 ```

-This is the IRI that we will use for `metadata` when creating our credit class, project, and batch.
+We now have the IRIs for the `metadata` fields of our credit class, project, and batch.

 ## Data Resolvers